advanderveer/27067dd17/onl/wall/README.md

 ### V2 Design
-- There is a special staking address.
+- Identities can create time locked 'deposit' transfers to themselves
-- Before proposing blocks a transfer has to be made to this address.
+- Before proposing blocks such a deposit transfer needs be accepted
+- The deposit must be locked sufficiently far into the future.
-- This transfer is referenced in a block proposal as stake.
+- This deposit is referenced in a block proposal as stake.
 - The deposit transfer can only be used for a certain amount of time.
 - After that time a new deposit transaction needs to be made.
 - After even more time the first deposit can be reclaimed.